jembi/openmrs-module-dhisconnector/README.md

 ### Create Mapping

 To generate a mapping via the UI, click the *Create Mapping* link under the *DHIS Connector Module* heading on the OpenMRS Administration page.
 Then select the Period Indicator Report from the left menu and the corresponding DHIS2 Data Set from the right menu.
-Drag the Data Elements and Category Option Combos from the right to the matchin row on the left as follows:
+Drag the Data Elements and Category Option Combos from the right to the matching row on the left as follows:

 ![](https://cloud.githubusercontent.com/assets/668093/12115457/35c47c4c-b3bb-11e5-8004-58f76fbdf0c1.gif)